fathomlabs/app_development_tools/README.md

 - [materialize](http://materializecss.com/) - Google's Material Design as a comprehensive CSS framework.
 Beautiful out of the box.
   - [material design icons](https://materialdesignicons.com/) - community-improved version of the official Material Design icon font.
 Hundreds more icons!

+### Colour scheme help

+- [pltts.me](http://pltts.me) just a library of beautiful, modern colour schemes
+- [colorhexa](http://www.colorhexa.com/) go deep into a colour to learn about what it works with

 ### Single-purpose tools

 #### Time and date handling